codetriplett/stew/preview/stew.md

 }
 ```

-Labels and placeholders can be included to provide better labels to fields in the form, and instructions within the inputs.
+Labels and placeholders can be included to provide better names to fields in the form, and instructions within the inputs.

 ```demo form
 {